 - 100 g brie

 - 1 tsp Dijon mustard

-4. Now, until the quail eggs omelet wedges cool down, prepare the summer salad.
-Grab some olive oil, vinegar, mustard, and seasoning and put everything in a bowl.
+- Now, until the quail eggs, omelet wedges cool down, prepare the summer salad.
+Grab some olive oil, lemon, mustard, and seasoning and put everything in a bowl.
 Toss in the cucumber and radishes.
-Add some salt, pepper and lemon juice and mix everything.
-Serve this refreshing summer salad alongside the almost-warm omelet wedges.
+Add some salt, pepper, and lemon juice and mix everything.
+Serve this refreshing summer salad alongside the almost warm omelet wedges.

 If you want to cut down on your fat intake, make the omelet without adding the brie or, at least, reduce the brie quantity to half.
 But, of course, this changes everything.
 Your breakfast omelet will be tasty but it will lack the creamy texture the brie gives it.

 Because of the nutritional profile, this is an ideal breakfast or brunch recipe that you can make 2-3 times a week if you’re moderately active to active.
 If you want an even fresher upgrade, just cut some cherry tomatoes in halves, season them with salt, pepper, and a torn mint leaf.
 You will love it!